canton-foundation/cips/CPRP-spec.md

 1. DTCC asks Freename to update the `cprp/endpoint:token-admin` claim to `https://api-v2.dtcc.com/canton/v1/token-admin`.
 2. Freename publishes a new credential and archives the previous one.
-3. The changelog reflects the update: `{ "type": "updated", "namespace": "dtcc.canton", "name": "default", ... }`.
+3. The changelog reflects the update: `{ "type": "updated", "registrar": "dtcc.canton", "name": "default", ... }`.
 4. SettleApp's next resolution (or cache refresh) picks up the new endpoint.
 5. No downtime — SettleApp follows the new URL on its next call.